imsachin49/imsachin49/README.md

 <br />
 <br />

 Hi, I'm Sachin Kumar, a Full Stack Developer 🚀 from India.
-Currently, I'm a Software Engineer Intern at 🙍🏽‍♂️ [@Smallcase](https://smallcase.com/).
+Currently, I'm a Software Engineer at 🙍🏽‍♂️ [@Smallcase](https://smallcase.com/).
 I'm passionate about creative problem-solving and building products that truly make an impact.
 I thrive on crafting seamless user experiences and bringing ideas to life.
 <br/>
 <br/>